sastatic/ProtonPyBridge/CONTRIBUTING.md

-# Contributing to Hydroxide Python
+# Contributing to ProtonPyBridge

-Welcome to Hydroxide Python!
+Welcome to ProtonPyBridge!
 We're thrilled that you're interested in contributing.
 Before you get started, please take a moment to read through the following guidelines.

 ## Code of Conduct